What is Direct Air Capture?

 Emissions reduction is not enough to reach net-zero

+Concentration of CO₂ in the atmosphere is now at 420 parts per million (ppm) , and it needs to get down to 350 ppm to ward off climate change disaster.
 Although reducing carbon emissions is a fundamental part of tackling climate change, this will not be enough.
 We must remove the legacy CO₂ that is already in our atmosphere, and technologies such as Direct Air Capture have the potential to make a significant difference.
-What’s more, the CO₂ captured using DAC can be permanently stored away.
-(For more, see: Carbon Sequestration as Part of CO₂ Storage Strategies)
+For more detail, read here about Why Direct Air Capture.

 Direct Air Capture vs Other Carbon Dioxide Removal Technologies